 The Moulin Rouge

 The famous cabaret where Tolouse-Lautrec's drawings were set and which appears in different films is located in the lower part of Montmartre.
 It is a must to visit it illuminated.
-If you are considering attending a mythical show in the most famous cabaret in the world, I invite you to read this article I wrote about Moulin Rouge Tickets: how to buy and prices.
+If you are considering attending a mythical show in the most famous cabaret in the world, I invite you to read this article I have written on Moulin Rouge Tickets: how to buy and prices.

 At the top of the hill of Montmartre stands this impressive basilica of gleaming white.
 In addition to admiring the beauty of its architecture, you can also admire the city of Paris from the top of the stairs that precede it.